Independent Bookshop Week 2021: A Guide

 There’s something special about independent bookshops, with their cosy alcoves and shelves stacked high with books old and new.
 Over the past few years we’ve seen a resurgence in love for them, but like most small businesses the pandemic put their survival at risk.
 There are, however, many ways to keep supporting our beloved bookshops – one being to get involved with Independent Bookshop Week.

 Launched in 2006 and organised annually by the Booksellers Association, the week-long event is designed to celebrate independent bookshops across the UK and Ireland.
-This year’s event has been adapted to include online aspects, with a particular focus on the role booksellers have continued to play in building a sense of community during the pandemic.
+This year’s event will include a mixture of online and in-person events, with a focus on the resilience and creativity shown by booksellers in the face of multiple challenges.

 Independent Bookshop Week: Event Highlights